-- Migration Program for skilled and family migrants
+- Migration Programme for skilled and family migrants

-- Humanitarian Program for refugees and others in refugee-like situations.
+- Humanitarian Programme for refugees and others in refugee-like situations.

-This fact sheet provides details of Australia's Humanitarian Program.
-Details of the Migration Program are available in Fact Sheets 20–40.
+This fact sheet provides details of Australia's Humanitarian Programme.
+Details of the Migration Programme are available in Fact Sheets 20–40.

 See: Fact Sheet Index